iamalexpayne/fh-iamalexpayne.com/README.md

 # Personal Resume Site

-This repository contains the source code for my personal resume site, built using [SvelteKit](https://kit.svelte.dev/) and styled with [Tailwind CSS](https://tailwindcss.com/).
-The site is hosted on [GitHub Pages](https://pages.github.com/) using the [iamalexpayne.com](http://iamalexpayne.com) custom domain.
+This is my personal resume site, built using [SvelteKit](https://kit.svelte.dev/) and styled with [Tailwind CSS](https://tailwindcss.com/).
+The site is hosted on GitHub Pages using the [iamalexpayne.com](http://iamalexpayne.com) custom domain.

 ## Purpose